 Usage of the One Stop Shop Survey (via face to face questionnaire during visits to the OSS during 1st September - 28th October.
 In total 107 customers participated.
-Building Control was not identified in this survey as a service that was accessed via face to face contact during this period.
+Licencing was identified in this survey as a service which is accessed for face to face contact during this period.